-If you’re in the flexographic printing industry, you know better than anyone that in order to get the perfect print there are hundreds of things to align, test, and measure.
+If you’re in the flexographic printing industry, you know better than anyone that in order to get the perfect print there are hundreds of moving parts to align, test, and measure.

 Oftentimes, when print after print is coming out defective due to poor ink adhesion (or ink bonding), it’s easy to blame the image carrier.
 What is too often forgotten is that the image carrier cannot work alone -- its surface energy must fit between the surface tension of your ink and your substrate.

 When printing, you always want your ink to have the lowest dyne levels.
-It is impossible to give an exact range of dynes for ink due to the variation between ink type -- water based inks, solvent based inks, UV inks, oil based inks, and others all have unique dyne levels.
+It is impossible to give an exact range of dynes for ink due to the variation between ink types -- water-based inks, solvent-based inks, UV inks, oil-based inks, and others all have unique dyne levels.

-Note: If you’re sending your ink to your image carrier manufacturer to be tested, it is important to always send press ready ink that accounts for any additives.
+Note: If you’re sending ink to your image carrier manufacturer to be tested, it is important to always send press-ready ink that accounts for any additives.

 What does a press run look like if you don’t stick to that rule of thumb?
 If your image carrier surface energy is too high, it will do the opposite of what you’re hoping for and pull the ink away from the substrate.
 If it is too low, it will not pick the required amount of ink up off the anilox, yielding a defective final print.